wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Automatically generating human-readable labels by providers.
 This idea did not fit well with very limited variant label length.

+- Using a distinct character (such as `+`) as a variant label separator.
+This would make wheel variants even more distinct from regular wheels, and make it easier to adjust the current filename processing algorithms, by avoiding the ambiguity of a 6-component filename (that could either mean build tag or variant label being present).
+  The proposal relies on the variant label being interpreted as part of the platform tag by pre-variant implementations, and therefore rejected based on unsupported platform.
+However, this approach does not work correctly if the wheel uses multiple platform tags, e.g. `platform1.platform2+label` could be selected if `platform1` matched.

 #### Variant properties

 - Originally, only a single value was permitted for a property.
 This assumed that variants designate a specific